Parineeta-coder/Parineeta-coder/README.md

 - 👋 Hi, I’m @Parineeta-coder
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning and building tools gor HUMANS!
+- 🌱 I’m currently learning and building tools for HUMANS!
 - 📫 How to reach me ??
 Email: parineeta.das11@gmail.com

 <!---